cartesi/docs/cartesi-rollups/development/running-the-application.md

 ### Running the application

-NoNodo can run the application backend as a sub-process.
+NoNodo can run the application back-end as a sub-process.

 This option is helpful to keep the entire development in a single terminal.
 To use this option, pass the command to run the application after `--`.